Laureano hits 2 HRs, then winning sac fly as A’s beat Astros

 Ramón Laureano hit two home runs, then lofted a game-ending sacrifice fly in the ninth inning to send the A’s past the Astros 6-5 on Tuesday night, ending Houston’s season-best six-game winning streak.

-“It seems like he always hits a homer against us,” Baker said of the former Astros outfielder.
+“It seems like he always hits a homer against us,” Astros manager Dusty Baker said of the former Houston outfielder.
 “He’s cold in our reports coming in here but he warmed back up against us.”

 Laureano pumped his left fist when his one-out flyball off Bryan Abreu (2-2) reached center field and Mark Canha scurried home from third.